Troubleshooting

 .
 For example:haproxyglobalssl-default-bind-options ssl-min-ver TLSv1.3haproxyglobalssl-default-bind-options ssl-min-ver TLSv1.3 -

 Define a custom log format in your frontend that writes TLS session secrets to the access log.
 The log format uses sample fetches to retrieve the keys.
-We are using the backened fetches here, as indicated by
+We are using the backend fetches here, as indicated by

 bc